girliemac/terrarium-project/intro-to-css/README.md

 ### Introduction:

 CSS, or Cascading Style Sheets, solve an important problem of web development: how to make your web site look nice.
 Styling your apps makes them more usable and nicer-looking; you can also use CSS to create Responsive Web Design (RWD) - allowing your apps to look good no matter what screen size they are displayed on.
-CSS is not just about making your app look nice; its spec includes animations and transforms that can enable sophisticated interactions for your apps.
+CSS is not only about making your app look nice; its spec includes animations and transforms that can enable sophisticated interactions for your apps.
 The CSS Working Group helps maintain current CSS specifications; you can follow their work at [World Wide Web Consortium's site](https://www.w3.org/Style/CSS/members).

 > Note, CSS is a language that evolves, like everything on the web, and not all browsers support newer parts of the specification.
 Always check your implementations by consulting [CanIUse.com](caniuse.com).